 Bachelor of Science in Human Services

-Students in this program are prepared to develop treatment plans, assess and interview clients, and manage cases for individuals with varying degrees of need.
+Students in Bachelor of Science (BS) in Human Services programs learn to develop treatment plans, assess and interview clients, and manage cases for individuals with varying degrees of need.
 The program's curriculum focuses on helping people cope with a variety of issues, including mental illness, trauma, aging, and more.
 Other areas of focus are research, ethics in the human services profession, and social science.
-The program culminates in an internship experience.
 Admission requirements are the same as in the previous programs.
+Common course topics include: